yomna1267/calculator/README.md

 # calculator
-Simple GUI calculator in C++, it performs the common arithmetic operations on numbers(additioon, subtraction, division, multiblication)
+Simple GUI calculator in C++, it performs the common arithmetic operations on numbers(addition, subtraction, division, multiblication)